Norfolk State University: History

 Norfolk State University celebrated its 50th anniversary in 1985 with a year of observances and with an enrollment of 7,200.
 In 1995 Norfolk State University's enrollment reached 9,112.

 Upon the retirement of Dr. Harrison Benjamin Wilson in 1997, Marie Valentine McDemmond became NSU's third President in 1997 and served until her retirement.
 Alvin J. Schexnider became interim president in July 2005.
-Carolyn Meyers was selected as the fourth President and began service on July 1, 2006.
-Tony Atwater was announced as the new president in 2011 becoming the fifth president and served until he was removed by the board of visitors of Norfolk State University on August 23, 2013.
-Sandra DeLoatch the Provost and President of Academic Affairs was named acting president effective.
-On September 13, 2013, Eddie N. Moore Jr. was appointed interim president of Norfolk State University and started serving in that capacity on September 23, 2013.
+Carolyn Meyers was selected as the fourth president and began service on July 1, 2006.
+Tony Atwater was announced as the new president in 2011, becoming the fifth president, and served until he was removed by the board of visitors of Norfolk State University on August 23, 2013.
+Sandra DeLoatch, the provost and president of academic affairs, was named acting president.
+On September 13, 2013, Eddie N. Moore Jr. was appointed interim president of Norfolk State University, and started serving in that capacity on September 23, 2013.

 In December 2013, the university was placed on probation by its regional accreditor, the Southern Association of Colleges and Schools, for "financial and governance issues."
 The probation was lifted two years later.

 Eddie Moore Jr. became the 6th president of Norfolk State University on January 10, 2016.

-Upon President Moore announcing his retirement in late September 2017 the NSU board of visitors named Dr. Melvin Stith as interim president.
+Upon President Moore announcing his retirement in late September 2017, the NSU board of visitors named Dr. Melvin Stith as interim president.
 He assumed office on January 1, 2018.
-On June 24, 2019, Dr. Javaune Adams-Gaston became the 7th president of Norfolk State University after moving from her job as Senior Vice President for Student Life at Ohio State University.
+On June 24, 2019, Dr. Javaune Adams-Gaston became the 7th president of Norfolk State University after moving from her job as senior vice president for student life at Ohio State University.

-In 2020, Norfolk State received $40 million from philanthropist MacKenzie Scott which is the second largest single gift in Norfolk State's history.
-In 2025, she donated an additional $50 million which is the largest single gift in Norfolk State's history.
+In 2020, Norfolk State received $40 million from philanthropist MacKenzie Scott, which is the second largest single gift in the school's history.
+In 2025, she donated an additional $50 million, which is the largest single gift in Norfolk State's history.